Retailers urge shoppers to buy early amid shipping crunch

 The holiday shipping crunch has been particularly hard on small retailers that badly need the last two weeks before Christmas to make up for a loss of sales when they were forced to close at the beginning of the pandemic.
 But online-only small businesses are also feeling the strain.

-“We are a new brand, and I am not going to give up my customers’ experience," Pawlic said.
+“We are a new brand, and I am not going to give up my customers’ experience," Pawlik said.

 Sara Skirboll, a shopping expert at deals site RetailMeNot, said some of the delays are happening at warehouses, where it’s taking longer to get orders out the door to be shipped.
 Shoppers should read the fine print, she said, because even if a store is promising two-day shipping, it could take days before it leaves the warehouse.

-Note: This story has been corrected to show that the CEO of VoChill is Lisa Pawlik, not Pawlic.